yzimmermann/Stable-Diffusion-MLX/README.md

 ![A beautiful vase](out.png)

-This repository contains scripts for generating images using Stable Diffusion locally through a simple web interface powered by Gradio.
+This repository contains scripts for generating images using Stable Diffusion locally through a simple web interface.
 It is built on Apple's MLX framework for Apple silicon.
 This repo is based on the work found at https://github.com/ml-explore/mlx-examples/tree/main/stable_diffusion.

 ## Features